 All required health screening charges for animal handlers will be paid by departmental funding.

 Failure to complete the required screening will be reported and could result in exclusion from the laboratory.

-* Students who are paid for working with animals, such as Graduate Associates, are considered University employees and receive risk assessment services from OSU Employee Health (614) 293-8146.
+* Students who are paid for working with animals, such as Graduate Associates, are considered University employees and receive risk assessment services from Ohio State Employee Health 614-293-8146.